elbosso/rfc3161timestampingserver/README.md

 The recommended mode of using this is to use the provided _Dockerfile_ and _docker-compose.yml_ file.
-It already brings a correctly configured postgres instance with it. **The `master` branch uses a postgres version 12 for this.
-If you start from scratch, you probably want to use the 'postgres14` branch - if you are already a user of the naster branch and want to switch to PostreSQL 14 - xou should read the section about migrating further down here!** It is probably better to actually use a proxy solution like traefik (the docker-compose is already prepared for this) or similar solutions so the services are actually accessible with a sound hostname and
+It already brings a correctly configured postgres instance with it. **The `master` branch uses a PostgreSQL version 12 for this.
+If you start from scratch, you probably want to use the 'postgres14` branch - if you are already a user of the naster branch and want to switch to PostreSQL 14 - you should read the section about migrating further down here!**
+It is probably better
+to actually use a proxy solution like traefik (the docker-compose is already prepared for this) or similar solutions so the services are actually accessible with a sound hostname and